REPOST FROM 6/1/2021

 The Key to Identifying a Good Idea v. a God Idea

 Because God’s ways are higher than our ways a God Idea may look very different from a simple good idea for your business.
-The key is to be Spirit-led and to know and understand that sometimes a God idea will be unrealistic, nonsensical, and risky.
+The key is to be Spirit-led and to know and understand that sometimes a God idea will be unrealistic, nonsensical, but it’s not risky.
 It won’t necessarily look like the way the world does things so it might not come in the package of a logical idea that makes sense and involves a calculated risk that results in a great opportunity for your business.